mythril-forge/homebrew-classes/docs/homebrew/druid/shephard.md

 Members of this circle become adventurers to oppose forces that threaten their charges or to seek knowledge and power that will help them safeguard their charges better.
 Wherever these druids go, the spirits of the wilderness are with them.

-## Speech of the Woods
+## Primeval Awareness
 At 2nd level, you gain the ability to converse with beasts and many fey.

-You learn to speak, read, and write Sylvan.
-In addition, beasts can understand your speech, and you gain the ability to decipher their noises and motions.
-Most beasts lack the intelligence to convey or understand sophisticated concepts, but a friendly beast could relay what it has seen or heard in the recent past.
-This ability doesn't grant you friendship with beasts, though you can combine this ability with gifts to curry favor with them as you would with any nonplayer character.
+You have an innate ability to communicate with beasts, and they recognize you as a kindred spirit.
+Through sounds and gestures, you can communicate simple ideas to a beast as an action, and can read its basic mood and intent.
+You learn its emotional state, whether it is affected by magic of any sort, its short-term needs (such as food or safety), and actions you can take (if any) to persuade it to not attack.

+You cannot use this ability against a creature that you have attacked within the past 10 minutes.

 ## Spirit Totem
 Starting at 2nd level, you can call forth nature spirits to influence the world around you.
-As a bonus action, you can magically summon an incorporeal spirit to a point you can see within 60 feet of you.
-The spirit creates an aura in a 30-foot radius around that point.
+As a bonus action, you can magically summon a spiritual embodiment of an animal into your body.
+The spirit engulfs your form, and moves with it.
 It counts as neither a creature nor an object, though it has the spectral appearance of the creature it represents.

-As a bonus action, you can move the spirit up to 60 feet to a point you can see.
+The spirit creates an aura in a 30-foot radius you.

-The spirit persists for 1 minute or until you're incapacitated.
+The spirit persists for 10 minutes or until you're incapacitated.
 Once you use this feature, you can't use it again until you finish a short or long rest.

 The effect of the spirit's aura depends on the type of spirit you summon from the options below.

-- Bear Spirit.
+### Bear Spirit
 The bear spirit grants you and your allies its might and endurance.
 Each creature of your choice in the aura when the spirit appears gains temporary hit points equal to 5 + your druid level.
 In addition, you and your allies gain advantage on Strength checks and Strength saving throws while in the aura.

-- Hawk Spirit.
+### Hawk Spirit
 The hawk spirit is a consummate hunter, aiding you and your allies with its keen sight.
 When a creature makes an attack roll against a target in the spirit's aura, you can use your reaction to grant advantage to that attack roll.
-In addition, you and your allies have advantage on Wisdom (Perception) checks while in the aura.
+In addition, you and your allies have advantage on Wisdom checks and Wisdom saving throws while in the aura.

-- Unicorn Spirit.
+### Unicorn Spirit
 The unicorn spirit lends its protection to those nearby.
 You and your allies gain advantage on all ability checks made to detect creatures in the spirit's aura.
 In addition, if you cast a spell using a spell slot that restores hit points to any creature inside or outside the aura, each creature of your choice in the aura also regains hit points equal to your druid level.

 ## Mighty Summoner
 Starting at 6th level, beasts and fey that you conjure are more resilient than normal.
 Any beast or fey summoned or created by a spell that you cast gains the following benefits: